carecodeconnect/jhana-dev/README.md

 4. Say "Guide me in a loving-kindness meditation" to begin the meditation session!

+## Jhana EEG Setup

+Create a new conda environment for the EEG sensing:

+- `conda create -n jhana-eeg python=3.10`

+Install the dependencies for the EEG sensing:

+- `pip install -r requirements-eeg.txt`

+Then install the dependencies for the base application:

+- `pip install -r requirements.txt`

 To run the app with EEG sensing:

 0. Ensure that the Muse 2 EEG headband is connected to the computer via Bluetooth.